estape11/mender-docs/01.Get-started/06.Mender-Gateway/docs.md

 ## Prerequisites

+There are two options to install and use Mender Gateway:

+- You can promote a device to a gateway
-To follow this tutorial you will need to
-[prepare a Raspberry Pi device](../01.Preparation/01.Prepare-a-Raspberry-Pi-device/) and connect it to hosted Mender or your Mender Server.
+We provide an example with a Raspberry Pi.
+You can follow this tutorial to [prepare a Raspberry Pi device](../01.Preparation/01.Prepare-a-Raspberry-Pi-device/) and connect it to hosted Mender or your Mender Server.